 - For feed monitoring feeds are regularly examined for undesirable substances (e.g. mycotoxins, heavy metals and dioxins).
 The test results must be stored in the QS database.
-If it is necessary to react to special risks at short time, ad hoc monitoring plans or supplementary control plans are drawn up (currently valid: supplementary control plan for aflatoxin in maize products). - For single harmful parameters, QS goes well beyond the legal requirements with stricter guideline values.
-For example, the maximum values in QS feed monitoring for aflatoxin are below the legal limits (e.g. compound feed for dairy cattle: legal maximum content 0.005 mg/kg, QS guideline value 0.001 mg/kg).
-QS also has guideline values for the mycotoxins DON, ZEA and aflatoxin for products from the sugar processing industry (sugar beet pulp).
-There are currently no legal requirements in this area.

-Manufacturers and distributors of the following end products must subject them to batch-related release testing before placing them on the market:

-- Fatty acids from chemical refining - Fatty acid distillates from physical refining - Monoesters of propylene glycol and fatty acids - Mixed fats and oils containing fatty acids and mixed fatty acids - Fish oil (raw) - Coconut oil (raw)
+If it is necessary to react to special risks at short time, ad hoc monitoring plans or additional control plans are drawn up (currently valid: additional control plan for aflatoxin B1 in maize products). - For single harmful parameters, QS goes well beyond the legal requirements with stricter guidance values.
+For example, the maximum values in QS feed monitoring for aflatoxin B1 are be-low the legal limits (e.g. compound feed for dairy cattle: legal maximum level 0.005 mg/kg; QS guidance value for deliveries to QM-Milk dairy farms: action threshold 0.001 mg/kg and maximum level 0.0025 mg/kg).
+QS also has guideline values for the mycotoxins DON and ZEA for products from the sugar processing industry (sugar beet pulp).
+There are currently no legal requirements in this area. - Producers and traders of the following end products must subject them to batch-related positive release sampling before placing them on the market: - Fatty acids from chemical refining - Fatty acid distillates from physical refining - Monoesters of propylene glycol and fatty acids - Mixed fats and oils containing fatty acids and mixed fatty acids - Fish oil (raw) - Coconut oil (raw)